 Switzerland's Identity Card: A world pioneer

-The Swiss identity card comprises various built-in optical and physical security features, a security element with an optically variable printed image engineered in Switzerland.
+The Swiss identity card comprises various built-in optical and physical security features, including a security element with an optically variable printed image engineered in Switzerland.

 The launch of the Swiss identity card in 1995 represented a milestone for the secure document market.

-Along with Finland, Singapore, and Sweden, Switzerland proved that polycarbonate is the most suitable material for identity documents with exceptional optical and physical properties.
+Along with Finland, Singapore and Sweden, Switzerland proved that polycarbonate is the most suitable material for identity documents, with exceptional optical and physical properties.

 Today, polycarbonate has won the trust of governments across the world.

-In Europe, all European Union member states made the switch to a polycarbonate credit-card format driving license in 2013.
+In Europe, all European Union member states made the switch to a polycarbonate credit card format driving license in 2013.

 What's so special about polycarbonate?

 What sets it apart from other materials is the non-delaminable property of a full polycarbonate document.
-When used in pure form, laminated under heat and pressure, and not mixed with other plastics, the different polycarbonate layers make up the identity document fuse together to form a solid monolithic structure.
+When used in pure form, laminated under heat and pressure, and not mixed with other plastics, the different polycarbonate layers that make up the identity document fuse together to form a solid monolithic structure.

 So what's the story here?

-These features, which are easily authenticated by the relevant authorities, include :
+These features, which are visible to the naked eye and easily authenticated by the relevant authorities, include:

-- tactile surface elements,
+• tactile surface elements

-- changeable or multiple laser images (CLIs or MLIs),
+• changeable or multiple laser images (CLIs or MLIs)

-- irreversible laser-engraved personalization
+• irreversible laser-engraved personalisation

-- and now color portraits.
+• and now colour portraits.

 There's more.